Home Inspections: What Do They Cover?

 Home inspections will vary depending on the type of property you are purchasing.
-A large historic home, for example, will require a more specialized inspection than a small condominium.
+For example, a large historic home will require a more specialized inspection than a small condominium.
 Here are some fundamental elements that a home inspector will check.
 You can also use this list to help you evaluate properties you are considering.

 The inspector should look at sidewalks, driveways, steps, windows, and doors.
 A home's siding, trim, and surface drainage is also part of an exterior inspection.